Program TypeMajor, Minor

 Combine your biology major with a wildlife management & conservation concentration and develop the skills for an entry-level biologist position with a government agency, non-governmental organization (NGO), or private company.
 This concentration will also prepare you for a graduate program in wildlife biology, conservation, ecology, and other related fields.

-Most upper-level courses incorporate student-led research projects.
+Gain hands-on laboratory experience and research skills through our student-led research projects.
 Students also have the opportunity to participate in our SURVE program and conduct independent research with biology faculty.

 Careers & Outcomes

 The U.S. Bureau of Labor Statistics projects the need for secondary school teachers to grow by 8% from 2020 to 2030.
 A bachelor’s in biology is a versatile degree, as students graduate with strong critical thinking skills that are in demand across a wide range of fields including health care, biomedical research, and industry.
 Many University of Mary biology majors enter professional school — including medical, dental, veterinary, optometry, physician assistant, or chiropractic school — or pursue graduate studies.